University of Nebraska–Lincoln: Colleges

-The Board of Regents established the School of Agriculture in 1877 as part of the Industrial College, three years after the university was founded.
+The board of regents established the School of Agriculture in 1877 as part of the Industrial College, three years after the university was founded.
 Agricultural buildings were built on the outskirts of town given the lack of available farmland in downtown Lincoln, and this area came to be known as Farm Campus.
 The school received a boost when the Second Morrill Act was passed by the United States Congress in 1890, providing annual funds for land-grant research universities to support agricultural departments.
 In 1909 it was separated from the Industrial College as the College of Agriculture.

 The department was renamed the College of Agriculture Sciences and Natural Resources (CASNR) in 1990.
 Farm Campus has since become East Campus and is no longer on the outskirts of Lincoln as the area around it has developed, but is still home to most CASNR buildings.
 The college maintains rural facilities across the state of Nebraska for research purposes.
 It offers one of eighteen PGA Golf Management degree programs in the United States.

+The college is a component of the University's Institute of Agriculture and Natural Resources (IANR), as are the Agricultural Research Division (ARD), Nebraska Extension, and the ARD and Extension components of three departments in the College of Education and Human Sciences.
+The IANR's research, teaching, and extension education encompass the fields of food production, environmental stewardship, human nutrition, business development, and youth engagement.